gabeluci/gabeluci.github.io/_posts/2019-07-25-nt-security-descriptors.md

 There are a few cases (in general) where `DirectorySearcher` will gives you values in a different format than `DirectoryEntry`.
 This is one of those cases.
 In fact, `DirectorySearcher` makes it even easier on us, since it gives us the raw binary value without a fight. **That means we don't need to add a COM reference to our project.**

-This example will find an account with the username `myUsername`, and create a `CommonSecurityDescriptor` object:
+This example will find an account with the username `myUsername`, and create an `ActiveDirectorySecurity` object:

 ```c#
 var search = new DirectorySearcher(